San Benedetto fuori della

 the Ricci family, possibly partially in opposition to the dominant Albizzi

-faction.
-The complex was built on land bought by Don Alessandro dei Ricci just outside the third set of city walls, with help from other
+Florence.
+Francesco died of the plague that same year.
+The complex was built on land bought by Don Alessandro just outside the third set of city walls, with help from other

 altarpiece.
 The chapel of St Anthony was added in 1402, funded by the Corso as a private burial space.
 A campanile and library followed in 1405,